software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 Below is the list of additional properties that can be used for `Screen` component:

+### `enableNativeBackButtonDismissal` (Android only)

+Boolean indicating whether, when the Android default back button is clicked, the `pop` action should be performed on the native side or on the JS side to be able to prevent it.
+Unfortunately the same behavior is not available on iOS since the behavior of native back button cannot be changed there.
+In order to prevent the dismiss there, you should provide your own back button using `headerLeft`.

+Defaults to `false`.

 ### `gestureEnabled` (iOS only)

 When set to `false` the back swipe gesture will be disabled.
 The default value is `true`.